 - 1 cup steel cut oats Irish oats

 - ¼ cup raisins (optional)

 Lightly spray the ceramic bowl of a slow cooker (crock pot) with cooking spray or a thin coat of vegetable oil.

 Core the apple, and cut it in to large chunks.
 You can leave the peel on.

 In a medium bowl, mix the apple, sweetener, and cinnamon.

 Add steel cut oats to the slow cooker, and sprinkle the raisins (optional) and the apple-cinnamon mixture on top.

-Add the water and turn the slow cooker on low.
+Add 3 cups of water and turn the slow cooker on low.

 Cook for approximately 8 hours, or overnight.

 Try using a pear instead of an apple, or add other dried fruit.
 Fresh berries (e.g. blueberries, strawberries, raspberries) tend to disintegrate in the slow cooker, so add them at serving time.